Willcox-Research-Group/rom-operator-inference-Python3/DOCUMENTATION.md

 - `rom_strategy`: Whether to use Operator Inference (`"inferred"`) or intrusive projection (`"intrusive"`) to compute the operators of the reduced model.
 - `parametric`: Whether or not the model depends on an external parameter, and how to handle the parametric dependence.
 Options:
     - `False` (default): the problem is nonparametric.
+    - `"interpolated"`: construct individual models for each sample parameter and [interpolate them](#interpolatedinferredcontinuousrom) for general parameter inputs.
+Only valid for `rom_strategy="inferred"`, and only when the parameter is a scalar.
-    - `"affine"`: one or more operators in the problem depends affinely on the parameter (see SECTION).
+    - `"affine"`: one or more operators in the problem [depends affinely](#affineintrusivecontinuousrom) on the parameter.
 Only valid for `rom_strategy="intrusive"`.
-    - `"interpolated"`: construct individual models for each sample parameter and interpolate them for general parameter inputs.
-Only valid for rom_strategy="inferred", and only when the parameter is a scalar.

 The return value is the class type for the situation, e.g., `InferredContinuousROM`.